tjwhitaker/algonomicon-home/src/content/datasets/the-higgs-boson-challenge/the-higgs-boson-challenge.md

 ```

-### Mass and Energy
+### Missing Mass and Energy

-Not all energy can be detected in a particle collider.
-Some of it is carried by neutrinos that do not interact with electromagnetic or strong forces.
-Using the law of the conservation of momentum, the missing energy in the transverse plane (cross section of the hadron collider) can be calculated.
+Energy in the ATLAS detector can escape detection.
+The two primary ways this happens is through the neutrino, a small fundamental particle that doesn't strongly interact with matter, and through the longitudinal axis, where the machine doesn't have detection capabilities.
+Using the law of the conservation of momentum, physicists can infer properties of the missing energy and use that to estimate the candidate mass of a Higgs Boson in any given event.

 <object data="transverse-energy.svg" type="image/svg+xml">
   <param name="url" value="transverse-energy.svg">